Dr Gary Thompson

 About

-Gary Thompson graduated in Chemistry from the University of York in 1981 and completed his PhD on complexes between sugars and Actinides at the University of Reading with Prof David Rice in 1984.
-Following his PhD he helped run the UK High Field NMR Facility at the University of Warwick.
-Between 1995 and 2000 he worked with Prof. Sheena Radford on the structure and folding of the single electron transfer blue copper protein pseudoazurin using NMR.
-Following a period as a postdoc with Prof Steve Homans at the University of Leeds using NMR to study vATPase, mouse urinary protein and MS2 bacteriophage, he became a staff member of the NMR Facility at the University of Leeds.
+Following a period as a postdoc with Professor Steve Homans at the University of Leeds using NMR to study vATPase, mouse urinary protein and MS2 bacteriophage, he became a staff member of the NMR Facility at the University of Leeds.
 During this time he was closely involved in the running and maintenance of the NMR Facility, helped found the Reson8 NMR managers group and worked on a wide range of projects using NMR to study the large protein complex FusB:EFG, the ion channel P7 from Hepatitis C, and the amyloid proteins from the ß2m system including the pathway of amyloid formation.

-In 2017 Gary joined the University of Kent as NMR Facility Manager where he is in charge of the day to day running of the Facility, development of new techniques and training of users.
+In 2017 Gary joined the University of Kent as NMR Facility Manager where he is in charge of the day-to-day running of the Facility, development of new techniques and training of users.
 Gary is also currently a member of the CCPN (combined Collaborative Computing Project for NMR) executive committee which guides the provision of software and teaching.

 ORCID ID: 0000-0001-9399-7636